HomeStage and TheaterThe Intergalactic Nemesis

 “We had four writers and we created ten twenty-minute episodes, recording two-a-week for five weeks,” Neulander remembers of the experience.
 “On a Monday, the first writer of the week would start on their episode.
 They’d hand off their script to writer number two on Wednesday.
 On Friday I’d get both scripts and frantically start making phone calls to people trying to cast them.
 We’d rehearse the two episodes with the actors on Saturday for about two hours.
 Then Buzz Moran and I would rummage through his closets and kitchen to try to find gadgets that would make the sounds called for in the script.
 On Sunday, we’d rehearse for about ninety minutes with me reading all the lines and Buzz making the various sounds.
 Then we’d race to the Little City Coffeehouse to set up our gear to record at 9 pm that night.
 Repeat for five weeks.
 It was one of the most fun projects I’ve ever worked on.”

 Although the initial performances of The Intergalactic Nemesis were immortalized on cassette tape, Buzz Moran approached Jason Neulander four years later about re-recording the show using a digital eight-track recorder.
-The original script was likewise tightened and shorted for a one-night performance at the State Theater in Austin that attracted a capacity crowd.
+The original script was likewise tightened and shortened to a one-night performance at the State Theater in Austin that attracted a capacity crowd.
 A sequel was written the following year, with repeat performances of both shows in 2002.

-In 2009, meanwhile, The Intergalactic Nemesis bug again hit Neulander, who this time approached artist Tim Doyle about adapting the radio serial into a comic book version.
+In 2009, The Intergalactic Nemesis bug again hit Neulander, who this time approached artist Tim Doyle about adapting the radio serial into a comic book version.
 Inspired by the artwork produced by Doyle, Neulander decided to use the illustrations during the live performance to produce a more visual experience.

-The buzz surrounding the show has led The Intergalactic Nemesis to be featured on the likes of Late Night with Conan O’Brien and NPR’s All Things Considered.
+The buzz surrounding the show led The Intergalactic Nemesis to be featured on the likes of Late Night with Conan O’Brien and NPR’s All Things Considered.
 Despite such national exposure, however, Jason Neulander’s fondest memory is smaller and closer to home.

 “I think my favorite moment was during the premiere of the first sequel in 2012,” he says.
 “I’ve stuck with the project because I love these characters, but I wasn’t entirely sure that the audience was into them.
 You know, maybe they were there simply because of the unique format of the show or whatever.
 But at the top of the second act of Robot Planet Rising, a character who you thought was gone forever returns.
 And at the premiere, the audience of 1,700 people stopped the show with their cheering.
 The cast was so surprised by this that for a few seconds, the show was kind of thrown off.
 But at that moment I knew that our fans loved these characters as much as I do.
 That was just incredibly gratifying.”